 “We work with the people who work the land.”

 Soil and Water Conservation Districts across the Commonwealth of Virginia assist landowners with the development and implementation of conservation practices.
-These conservation practices are installed through cost-share and tax credit programs that focus on water quality improvement and environmental stewardship.
+These voluntary conservation practices can be installed through cost-share and tax credit programs that focus on water quality improvement and environmental stewardship.
 Not only do these practices improve our local environment, the installation and proper management of conservation practices also help to improve farm operational profitability.

 Virginia Agricultural Cost-Share & Agricultural BMP Tax Credit Programs

-The Virginia Agricultural Cost-Share Program (VACS) supports various practices in conservation planning to treat animal waste, cropland, pastureland, and forested land.
-Though the specific amount varies, the cost-share program’s practices can often be funded by a combination of state and federal funds, reducing the landowner’s expense to 30% of the total cost or more.
-Eligibility for this program is based on the need for and benefit of implementing conservation practices.
+The Virginia Agricultural Cost-Share Program (VACS) supports various practices, selected through careful conservation planning, to treat animal waste, cropland, pastureland, and forested land.
+Though the specific amount varies, the cost-share program’s practices can often be funded by a combination of state and federal funds, reducing the landowner’s expense to 25% of the total cost or more.
+Eligibility for this program is based on the environmental need for and benefit of implementing conservation practices.
 In Russell County, our main points of concern involve soil erosion, excess nutrients (i.e. manure) in localized portions of live waterways, and poor farm management.

 The goal of our Agricultural Best Management Practice (BMP) Tax Credit Program is to encourage voluntary installation of BMPs that address Virginia’s nonpoint source pollution water quality objectives.
 Our program offers a 25% tax credit (not to exceed $17,500 or the total state income tax obligation) against Virginia income tax on eligible costs associated with out-of-pocket expenses incurred while installing BMPs.
 Certain farm machinery is also eligible for a Virginia State Tax Credit.